jerilj/Team-Project-1-Git-Collaboration/topic_3.md

 git clone
 ```

+## Fork
+A fork is the copy of a remote repository stored in github or a git repository hosting service.
+The difference between clone and fork is that a cloning repository will create a copy in the local machine while forking a repository will create a copy in a git hosting service like github.

 ## Branch
 A branch helps to separate a specific set of changes from others.
 Developers can create a branch to keep track of a particular feature that is being added to the application.
 For example an ‘authentication’ branch can be created to keep track of all the changes made to implement a user registration and login feature in a web application